logto-io/python/docs/API.md

 def verifyIdToken(idToken: str, clientId: str) -> None
 ```

-Verify the ID Token, throw an exception if the verification fails.
+Verify the ID Token signature and its issuer and client ID, throw an exception
+if the verification fails.

 <a id="logto.OidcCore.OidcCore.fetchUserInfo"></a>